Damounet/AngularCucumberTesting/cucumber/step_definitions/README.md

 ```

 - include()
-  - It tests the inclusion.
+  - When the target is a string, include() asserts that the given string val is a substring of the target.
 [Read more about it to learn about the different types.](http://www.chaijs.com/api/bdd/#method_include)

 ```Typescript
 return expect(browser.getCurrentUrl()).is.eventually.include(initialPage.getUrl());